Chena Vanpayar Erissery | Yam – Cow Peas Curry

 3. Peel and cut the Yam into small cubes.
 (See notes to reduce itch).
 Add to cubes to a bowl of water as they are chopped to prevent them from changing color before cooking.

-4. Add the grated coconut, shallot, garlic clove, small hot green chilli, curry leaves, and cumin seeds, to a small mixer jar.
+4. Add the grated coconut, shallot, garlic clove, small hot green chilli, curry leaves, and cumin seeds to a small mixer jar.
 Add just a small amount of water ( just enough to help grind the coconut mixture to a smooth paste).
 The paste should be thick and smooth and not runny (watery) and grainy.

-5. Once the beans are 3/4th done, remove the yam cubes from the water and add to the pot.
+5. Once the beans are 3/4th done, remove the yam cubes from the water and add them to the pot.

 6. Add the chilli powder and turmeric powder.
-Don’t add more than the specified amount, they are just to add a light coloring.
+Don't add more than the specified amount; they are just to add a light coloring.

 7. As this comes back to a boil, add salt.
-You may pressure cook if you are in a hurry, but I prefer to cook after boiled on a medium flame for 15 minutes, till the yam is cooked and softened.
+You may pressure cook if you are in a hurry, but I prefer to cook after boiling on a medium flame for 15 minutes, till the yam is cooked and softened.
 The liquids will also be substantially reduced.

-9. Add a small amount of hot water if needed, to loosen and mix the cooked ingredients, from the bottom of the pot.
+9. Add a small amount of hot water if needed to loosen and mix the cooked ingredients from the bottom of the pot.

 10. Now, add the smoothly ground coconut paste.
 Stir and bring just to a brief, soft simmer.
-You can also add hot water if it is too thick, to loosen the consistency, but it should be on the thicker side.
+You can also add hot water if it is too thick to loosen the consistency, but it should be on the thicker side.

 11. Remove from heat.